- Attacks "Propionibacterium acnes", which is one of the main causes of acne

 Benzoyl peroxide should start to work after around 4 weeks.
 Once your acne is under control, you may wish to keep using the medicine to prevent it from coming back.

-Can Acnecide make my spots worse or cause irritation?
+Can Acnecide make my skin worse?

 Acnecide Side Effects